Consultant Thyroid, Parathyroid, Hernia and Gallbladder Surgeon

 02380 178 991

-Risks of Thyroid and Parathyroid surgery
+Risks of Thyroid surgery

 Advise from Consultant Surgeon Mr James Kirkby-Bott